nuxt/website-v2/content/pt-br/deployments/qovery.md

 Visit the [Qovery dashboard](https://console.qovery.com) to create an account if you don't already have one.

-### 2. Create a project
+### 2. Create a cluster, project, environment and services

-Click on "Create a new project" and give a name to your project.

-Click on "Next".

-### 3. Add an application

-Click on "Create an application" then choose "I have an application" and select the repository where your Nuxt site is located.

-Click on "Next".

-Skip adding services for static website.

-Click on "Deploy".
+Have a look at [this tutorial](https://hub.qovery.com/guides/getting-started/deploy-your-first-application/) on the official page.

 ## Deploy